CALL US! (888) 848-0144

 Transmission Control Module (TCM)

 The TCM uses incoming sensor data to determine when the transmission needs to shift.
-TCM functionality has improved over the years, adding input from cruise control, throttle and traction control system.
+TCM functionality has improved over the years, adding input from cruise control, throttle, and traction control systems.
 This reduces gear hunting and wheel spin.

 Powertrain Control Module (PCM)

-In most cars, the Powertrain Control Module contains the ECM and TCM in one unit.
+The Powertrain Control Module in most cars contains the ECM and TCM in one unit.
 By combining them, the PCM can better regulate their functions together.
-For example, when the PCM changes gears, it can pull back the throttle to shift smoother.
+For example, when the PCM changes gears, it can pull back the throttle to shift more smoothly.
 However, the two units operate independently.
 You can program one system without affecting the other.

 To confuse things a bit more, the term electronic control unit (ECU) is often used as a generic term for any built-in system that controls multiple electrical features in a car.
-It could include systems like the ones above, or Body Control Module (BCM), Brake Control Module (BCM or EBCM), Central Control Module (CCM), Central Timing Module (CTM), and many others.
+It could include systems like the ones above, such as the Body Control Module (BCM), Brake Control Module (BCM or EBCM), Central Control Module (CCM), Central Timing Module (CTM), and many others.

 The types of modules and how they’re configured in your car depend on the manufacturer, so you’ll want to consult your owner’s manual to be sure of their specific terminology.